Jump to a section:

 Missouri Department of Higher Education College and Degree Search: Search by school, program, degree, city, or school name.

-National Center for Education Statistics, College Navigator: Search for colleges within a given number of miles from a particular zip code.
+National Center for Education Statistics, College Navigator: Search for colleges within a radius of a particular zip code.
 It is also possible to search by program/major, award level, institution type, and undergraduate enrollment.

-National Center for Education Statistics, Common Core of Data: Annually collects data about all public schools, public school districts and state education agencies in the United States.
+National Center for Education Statistics, Common Core of Data: Annual data about all public schools, public school districts, and state education agencies in the United States.

 National Center for Education Statistics, Elementary/Secondary Information System (ElSi): Quickly view public and private school data and create custom tables and charts using data from the Common Core of Data and the Private School Survey.